ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 !!! warning Assumed current profiles

-    Since $\lambda$ in this case is treated as the current profile index `alphaj` within PROCESS will use its assumed standard [parabolic profile](../profiles/plasma_profiles.md`).
-Even though the profile given above by Connor-Hastie is different.
-The differenc between these two assumed current profiles can be experimented with below.
+    $\lambda$ in this case is treated as the current profile index within the Connor-Hastie model.
+This profile is not the same as the standard [parabolic profile](../profiles/plasma_profiles.md`) used within PROCESS for the current which uses the $\alpha_{\text{J}}$ index.
+The difference between these two assumed current profiles can be experimented with below.